sip03ds/viofunction/README.md

 ### Microsoft Defender for Endpoint Configuration (MDE)
 Separating device management in MDE differs than MEM or AAD.
 1. You create Roles by setting the permissions for the users and assign the role to an AAD Group.
-2. You create Device Groups based on rules (similar to the dynamic groups of AAD) and you assign one or more user AAD Groups that can manage these Device Groups.
+2. You create Device Groups based on rules (like the dynamic groups of AAD) and you assign one or more user AAD Groups that can manage these Device Groups.

 In case you want to customize device assignment to Device Groups in MDE, MDE offers the flexibility of tags.
 Tags are free text strings that you can define and assign them on devices.
 For our example we start by creating 3 custom roles, one for each company.